 Consider a network of n sensors in a two-dimensional plane.
 Each sensor detects an object within its sensing region, and generates one bit of information (1 for presence and 0 for absence) about the target; we call this the ideal binary sensing model.
 We get no other information about the location, speed, or other attributes of the target.
 The information of a sensor is efficiently encoded by the transitions between its 0 and 1 bits, and so its output can be summarized by the timestamps marking these transitions.

-We assume that the sensors are synchronized in time to sufficient accuracy-several timing synchronization algorithms are available in the literature (e.g., [6]).
-We also assume that the location of each sensor is known-the sensor locations can be recorded at the time of deployment, or can be estimated using localization techniques (e.g., [18]).
+We assume that the sensors are continuously monitoring the target and that the sensors are synchronized with each other in time to sufficient accuracy (several timing synchronization algorithms are available in the literature [Elson et al. 2002]), so that the timestamps of the transitions are known accurately.
+We also assume that the location of each sensor is known-the sensor locations can be recorded at the time of deployment, or can be estimated using localization techniques [Savvides et al. 2001].